quicaxd/Exela-V2.0/README.md

 - just compile and execute on windows operating system

 # Note's
-- If there is anything you want me to add to this project, you can contact me via telegram or Discord.
+- If there is something you want me to add to this project or you want to buy the premium version of this project, you can contact me via telegram or Discord.

 - My telegram => https://t.me/quicaxd